hmcts/cdm-test-performance/README.md

 1. Clone the repo to your local, ensure that you have Gradle configured and set up
 2. Open the project in your preferred IDE (IntelliJ is best though)
-3. The simulation file /scenarios/simulations/CCDUIPTSimulation controls how the test runs, you can change the number of iterations by editing the repeat value for each scenario
+3. The simulation file /scenarios/simulations/CCD_PerformanceRegression controls how the test runs, you can change the number of iterations by editing the control values for each scenario
-4. The number of users and ramp up settings are controller under the setUp towards the bottom of the script
-5. Thinktimes and pacing settings are controlled under /scenarios/utils/Environment
-6. If you make changes to the default runtime settings, then you will need to push your changes back to the repo and then clone or *git pull* on the VM (depending if you already have this repo cloned on the VM or not)
+4. If you make changes to the default runtime settings, then you will need to push your changes back to the repo and then clone or *git pull* on the VM (depending if you already have this repo cloned on the VM or not)

+To run locally:

+Performance test against the perftest environment: `./gradlew gatlingRun`
+Flags:

+Debug (single-user mode): `-Ddebug=on e.g. ./gradlew gatlingRun -Ddebug=on`
+Run against AAT: Denv=aat e.g. `./gradlew gatlingRun -Denv=aat`